bradfletcher/rviz_sensor_control_panel/README.md

     a) In the menu bar at the very top, click on 'Panels'
     b) Click on 'Add new panel'
     c) Select rviz_sensor_control_panel
-    d) A panel should appear in rviz with options to send Hokuyo commands, Camera commands, and IMU commands
+    d) A panel should appear in rviz with options to send Hokuyo commands, Camera commands, IMU commands, and Dynamixel commands.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~